orepras/prasaja.com/README.md

 ## Deployment

-The project builds to static files that can be deployed to any static hosting service:
+The project builds to static files that can be deployed to cloudflare
-- Vercel
-- Netlify
-- GitHub Pages
-- AWS S3 + CloudFront

 ## Migration Notes